AdrianGH03/CEN-4010-Group-3-Library-API/README.md

 5. Go to database in MongoDB Compass and create two new collections, one called "books" and the other called "users"
 6. Import the dummy data from the dummyData folder into the respective collections
-7. Run the project and test desired endpoints in Postman or localhost:8080
+7. Run the project from "src/main/java/bookstore_group3/Library_API/LibraryApiApplication.java" and test desired endpoints in Postman or localhost:8080